jy95/pharmacies_BE/README.md

  | 923702 | Pharmacie Demars | Rue D'anthee 58   | 5644                 | Mettet | null | DEMARS (KBO-BCE : 0689526478) | Idem | 674963 | 609546.375
  | 123502  | Keustermans | Kapelstraat 30    | 2223 | Heist-op-den-berg | null | Blockx (KBO-BCE : 0814823160) | Idem  | 673903.875 | 689536.9375
  | 111009 | Van Butsele | Thibautstraat 139 | 2140 | Antwerpen | null | Van Butsele (KBO-BCE : 0541895646) | BVBA Apotheker Karen Van Butsele (KBO-BCE : 0899874740) | 655857.25 | 710446.875

+After some Python magic, we can turn that into something useful, like with Jupyter notebook :

 Why do you do that?
 -------------------